 - ‘Resource’ – The value of this field will depend on the AWS service you are using.
 For example, if I were using the Action: “Action”:”s3:DeleteBucket”, then I could use the bucket name that I wanted the permission to delete: arn:aws:s3:::cloudacademyblog.

 The ‘Condition’ element of the IAM Policy is an optional element that allows you to specify when the permissions will be activated based upon set conditions.
 Conditions use key value pairs, and all conditions must be met for the permissions to be activated.
-A full listing of these conditions can be found here.
+Here’s a full listing of these conditions.

 Now we have a basic understanding of how JSON scripts are put together and their general flow, let’s see how we can modify existing policies to tweak them to your needs.